History of Slovakia in Timeline

 In August 1968, Fidel Castro denounced the Prague Spring as led by a "fascist reactionary rabble" and praised the Soviet invasion of Czechoslovakia.

-In August 1968, the Prague Spring's attempts to liberalize communism were suppressed by the Warsaw Pact invasion of Czechoslovakia.
+In August 1968, the Prague Spring's liberalization efforts were suppressed by the Warsaw Pact invasion of Czechoslovakia.

-In 1968, Czechoslovakia was invaded by the Warsaw Pact forces, ending the period of liberalization known as the Prague Spring; 137 civilians were killed and 500 were seriously wounded during the invasion.
+In 1968, following the Prague Spring, Czechoslovakia was invaded by the Warsaw Pact forces, ending a period of liberalisation.

 In 1969, Czechoslovakia became a federation of the Czech Socialist Republic and the Slovak Socialist Republic within the Czechoslovak Socialist Republic.